 Working with America Reads has been a tremendous benefit to me both personally and professionally.
 Seeing the students you work with improve throughout the course of the year and grow in confidence is an awesome feeling.
 I'm always excited to go to my America Reads placement because I know that my students are always ready to learn and always ready to teach me a thing or two. - Andrew

-I am enrolled in the Curry School of Education at UVa, so America Reads has been an amazing learning experience.
+I am enrolled in the School of Education and Human Development at UVA, so America Reads has been an amazing learning experience.
 While doing this program I have learned the importance of literacy in the adolescent stages.
 In America Reads I got the chance to share my knowledge and love for reading with my tutees, but the program gave me so much more in return.
 I learned so much about reading and the structure of words in the English language that I never knew before.
 America Reads is definitely a program that has enhanced my life, academically and socially.
 While learning new things, I got to work with the best bosses, coworkers, and students.
 I am going to miss my tutees, but I am even more excited to see what they do with the knowledge they acquired while in the program.
 I am very excited to be a part of America Reads! - Nikia

 Throughout my experiences with America Reads, I have been able to interact one-on-one with students in different schools from kindergarten through middle school.
 With the guidance from my teachers, I have been privileged to connect with each student and to be my students’ confidant.
 My greatest joy is to witness my students excel, grow in confidence, and experience success in the classroom. - Vina